Lyther/Lecture-Notes/README.md

 2. Review notes are finished and pushed to master.

-3. I may not make a fianl review chapter, as there are also so many things.
+3. I may not make a final review chapter, as there are also so many things.